geo-chen/IROAD-V/README.md

 ![image](https://github.com/user-attachments/assets/0a00b49b-39d3-4163-8e05-9d32b159a34f)

-## Finding 6 CVE-2025-30132: Public Domain Used for Internal Domain Name
+## Finding 6 - CVE-2025-30132: Public Domain Used for Internal Domain Name
 The IROAD V dashcams uses an unregistered public domain name as internal domain, creating a security risk.
 During analysis, it was found that this domain was not owned by IROAD, allowing an attacker to register it and potentially intercept sensitive device traffic.
 If the dashcam or related services attempt to resolve this domain over the internet instead of locally, it could lead to data exfiltration or man-in-the-middle attacks.
 The vendor has been contacted regarding the potential impact of this issue.

 ![image](https://github.com/user-attachments/assets/43458854-9dab-432e-8505-ff9cb285d169)

+## Finding 7 - CVE-2025-30108: Exposed FTP Admin
+IROAD APK 5.2.5 contains hardcoded, plaintext credentials that provide admin access to a publicly accessible FTP server, dvrdns.net, exposing non-public firmware, Google Map API keys, and other potentially-sensitive information.